The Power of Corporate Partnerships

 Helping Corporations Lead the Green Revolution

 Corporations across America have joined the green revolution.
 Increasingly global corporate leaders are fulfilling their energy needs by sourcing power directly or indirectly from clean renewable energy generators.
-Google’s initial purchase in 2010 was quickly followed by similar announcements by corporations like Microsoft, Amazon, Walmart, IKEA, Facebook and Mars.
+In 202, top corporate buyers of renewable energy included Amazon, Google, Verizon, McDonald's, General Motors, Lowe's and Nestle.